shybird/kitchentimer/README.md

 # kitchentimer

-Simple timing application for text terminals.
+Small timing application for text terminals.
 Helper for preparing tea, coffee, pasta etc.
 Features a single large up-counting clock with optional alarm times.
 Alarm times may be given as command line arguments, read from stdin or entered